The INETTT Annual Meeting 2025

 INETTT members come from diverse regions with very different industrial landscapes, providing a unique opportunity to share experiences, learn from one another and design country-specific solutions.
 The network’s dedicated Industry Working Group supports this collaboration, helping members exchange insights, best practices and solutions tailored to their local contexts.

-Embedded equity in energy transitions
+Socioeconomic impacts and embedded equity in energy transitions

 · Geopolitics also shapes transitions.
 Questions of global North-South relations, historical responsibility, trade dynamics and today’s economic order are inseparable from how transitions unfold and who stands to gain… or lose.